cohorte/cohorte.github.io/docs/herald/index.md

 {% highlight json %}
 {

+  "headers": {
      "herald-version": 1,    # herald specification version

-  "headers": {
      "uid": "",              # the unique universal identifier of the message.
      "timestamp" : 0,        # the time the message was created.
      "sender-uid": "",       # the uuid of the peer which emits the message.
-     "send-mode": "",        # the sending mode (fire, post, send)
+     "target-peer": "",      # uid of the target peer (fire mode) "target-group": "",     # name of the target group (fire_group mode)

-     "replies-to": "",       # uid of message that triggeed this one (send mode) "replied": "",          # indicates if the message was already replied "access": ""            # access ID of the transport which received this message },
+     "replies-to": "",       # uid of message that triggeed this one (send mode)

-  "target" : "",             # peer:<uuid> or group:<name>
+  },

   "subject" : "",            # the subject of the message. e.g., toto/titi
   "content" : {},            # the message content

-  "extra" : {}               # user provided meta-infos and future features }
+  "metadata" : {}            # user provided meta-infos and future features }
 {% endhighlight %}